 What to do if Symptoms Persist

-• Concussion symptoms can vary in intensity and duration from person to person and may change throughout different stages of recovery.
+- Concussion symptoms can vary in intensity and duration from person to person and may change throughout different stages of recovery.
 It’s crucial to catch these signs early in recovery, ideally at the tail end of your phase 2 practices.
-Consult with a healthcare professional specializing in concussions for an accurate diagnosis, proper management, and personalized guidance during this stage of recovery.

 4: Stubborn Symptoms and Continued Resilience

-• The duration of this stage can vary widely, ranging from several months to a year or more, depending on the severity of the concussion.
+- The duration of this stage can vary widely, ranging from several months to a year or more, depending on the severity of the concussion.
 Many who enter this stage have tried a considerable number of therapies, often with little to no success.
 This is when the actual search for relief can get frustrating and, at times, dire.

-• During this stage, it is important to focus on building a recovery-friendly lifestyle and finding integrated rehab.
+- During this stage, it is important to focus on building a recovery-friendly lifestyle and finding integrated rehab.
 Prioritizing a holistic approach, including maintaining a healthy lifestyle through regular exercise, balanced nutrition, stress management techniques, and social support, is crucial.
 Below are some of the most common reasons people get stuck during rehab.

 1: Immune-related issues.

-• Concussions have a way of affecting more than just the brain.
+- Concussions have a way of affecting more than just the brain.
 They can affect immune function in several ways that often go unchecked in traditional concussion management.
 Old infections effectively walled off can re-emerge when the brain is recovering.
 Things like mold, Lyme disease, and Epstein Barr Virus are all things to re-visit if you’ve had them before your concussion.

 2: Gut Related Issues

-• Concussions often affect the lining of the stomach, digestion, and nutrient absorption.
+- Concussions often affect the lining of the stomach, digestion, and nutrient absorption.
 The stomach lining becomes “leaky” and no longer prevents harmful pathogens from being filtered into the stomach.
 This is called “leaky gut” and is common in prolonged concussion recovery.

-• The microbiome can also become disrupted, leading to something called SIBO (small intestinal bacterial overgrowth).
+- The microbiome can also become disrupted, leading to something called SIBO (small intestinal bacterial overgrowth).
 This means the balance of good and bad bacteria in the small intestine gets thrown off.
 Indigestion, heartburn, diarrhea, and a host of other GI-related symptoms can present with SIBO.
 A comprehensive stool analysis is an excellent place to start if you deal with these symptoms.

 3: Segmented Rehab

-• One of the most common things we see in prolonged recoveries is siloed rehab programs.
-America loves its specialists, which is a good thing in most cases.
-In concussion care, it can be detrimental.
-The problem lies in the different licenses that handle each specialty.
+- The problem lies in the different licenses that handle each specialty.
 Eye doctors usually treat eye-tracking issues.
 Physical therapists often handle vestibular problems.
 Chiropractors generally treat neck pain and headaches.
 Medical doctors deal with initial screenings for structural damage.
 These are all different licenses that may or may not understand what the others are doing.
 This results in differing opinions regarding care and leaves patients confused.

-• We’ve found the way past this plateau through integrated rehab.
-To overcome this fragmented approach, a program that borrows pieces from each discipline into a cohesive, singular program is needed.
-Even if you’ve tried every type of care on its own, combining them into a program performed all at once is a huge missing piece in stubborn concussion management.
+- Even if you’ve tried every type of care on its own, combining them into a program performed all at once is a huge missing piece in stubborn concussion management.
 This is the pillar of what we do at The Neural Connection.
 Click here to talk with one of our doctors if this resonates with you.

-Stage 5: Real Life Obtsalces
+Stage 5: Real Life Obstacles

 At this point, you’ve completed the therapies, taken the supplements, and seen all the doctors.
 Now, it’s time to test all the work you’ve done against the real world.
 This is a chance to see which aspects of the rehab will hold up under natural circumstances and which ones need more work.
 In our experience, people will respond to these limitations in 2 distinct and different ways.